SonnyK33/obsidian/Geopoltical Alpha.md

 Putnam’s diplomacy

 **My Edge:**
 The skills mismatch should be a great opportunity.
 Most know how to analyze financials but can’t read a balance of payments statement.
 Most don’t know how global monetary systems and trade work.
-This is a key opportunity for me especially coupled with deep secular research and credit knowledge.
+This is a key opportunity for me especially coupled with deep sectoral research and credit knowledge.
 Trading + fundamentals + macro/politics/history/EM should be your edge.
 Need to articulate it better. **Think about convexity in geopolitical and macro terms.**

 **Molecules:**